 We are currently considering how and where these canvases can be properly preserved.
 The preservation work that would be needed is also being considered.

-It is not clear where the 18th century wallpaper decorated with flowers that was mounted in the mirror room during the restoration after 1977 was found.
+It is not clear where the wallpaper decorated with flowers that was mounted in the mirror room during the restoration after 1977 was found.
 In any case, it was found elsewhere in the Oude Kerk and made to measure for this room.
 Old recordings of the wallpaper indicate that it came from the former sexton’s office of the Oude Kerk, and mention a cupboard wall in the sacristy as the place where it was found.